Gay marriage bans fall in Idaho, Nevada after high court decision

 The 7th U.S. Circuit Court of Appeals in Chicago issued orders on Tuesday that put into effect an earlier ruling that struck down bans in Wisconsin and Indiana.
 Gay marriages have already gone ahead in Virginia, Utah and Oklahoma.

-In Colorado, which lies in the same judicial appeals circuit as Utah, the Republican attorney general told county clerks to begin issuing marriage licenses to gay couples after that state’s Supreme Court lifted stays in two related cases.
+In Colorado, the Republican attorney general told county clerks to begin issuing marriage licenses to gay couples after that state’s Supreme Court lifted stays in two related cases.

-“It feels good to be recognized for things that everyone else takes for granted,” said Carolanne Fisher, who received a license with her partner Catherine Greenwald at the county clerk’s office in Boulder, Colorado.
+“It feels good to be recognized for things that everyone else takes for granted,” said Carolanne Fisher, who received her license along with her partner, Catherine Greenwald on Tuesday at the county clerk’s office in Boulder, Colorado.

 Meanwhile, the Cincinnati-based 6th U.S. Circuit Court of Appeals is due to rule at any time in cases involving four more states that still ban gay marriage.

-Appeals in similar cases that saw district court judges strike down bans in Texas and Louisiana are pending before the New Orleans-based 5th U.S. Circuit Court of Appeals.
-On Tuesday, the court agreed to expedite oral arguments in the Texas case.
+Appeals in similar cases that saw district court judges strike down gay marriage bans in Texas and Louisiana are pending before the New Orleans-based 5th U.S. Circuit Court of Appeals.

 “It just became a lot harder for any court to uphold a marriage ban,” said Camilla Taylor, a lawyer for the gay rights group Lambda Legal.